Byron Bradfute

-Byron Gilbert Bradfute (December 12, 1937 - October 30, 2020) is a former American football offensive tackle in the National Football League for the Dallas Cowboys.
+Byron Gilbert Bradfute (December 12, 1937 – October 30, 2020) was an American football offensive tackle in the National Football League for the Dallas Cowboys.
 He played college football at the University of Southern Mississippi and Abilene Christian University.

 Early years

 Bradfute attended A. C. Jones High School, where he was a two-time All-district selection at tackle.

-He accepted a scholarship from Abilene Christian University.
+Bradfute accepted a scholarship from Abilene Christian University.
 As a junior, he was thrown out of the team for drinking beer.
-He finished his senior season at the University of Southern Mississippi.
+Bradfute finished his senior season at the University of Southern Mississippi.

 Professional career

-Bradfute was selected by the Los Angeles Chargers in the 1960 AFL Draft, but instead chose to sign with the NFL's Dallas Cowboys as a free agent.
+Bradfute was selected by the Los Angeles Chargers in the 1960 AFL draft, but instead chose to sign with the NFL's Dallas Cowboys as a free agent.

-He was a reserve offensive tackle and was a part of the franchise's inaugural season.
-The next year, he played in 5 games after suffering an injury.
-On July 29, 1962, he announced his retirement.
-Byron died on October 30, 2020.
+Bradfute was a reserve offensive tackle and was a part of the franchise's inaugural season.
+The next year, he played in five games after suffering an injury.
+On July 29, 1962, Bradfute announced his retirement.

+Death

+Bradfute died from COVID-19 on October 30, 2020, amidst the COVID-19 pandemic in Texas.